Datawheel/canon/packages/reports/README.md

 **Note:** Unlike all other migrations, the `0.11` -> `0.12` migration script performs a total search re-ingest from the source cubes.
 This means that the following env vars MUST be set in the environment where are you running the migration, AND they must match your production credentials to ensure a proper ingest.

-- `CANON_CMS_CUBES` - Required for connecting to the Cube
+- `CANON_REPORTS_CUBES` - Required for connecting to the Cube
 - `CANON_LANGUAGES` - Required for cube ingest so language data can be populated.
 Make sure this matches your prod setup!
 - `CANON_LANGUAGE_DEFAULT` - Required for slug generation - slugs for search members are generated based on the default language.
-- `CANON_CMS_LOGGING` - Not required, but recommended to turn on to observe the migration for any errors.
+- `CANON_REPORTS_LOGGING` - Not required, but recommended to turn on to observe the migration for any errors.

 ### Instructions